 The symmetrical triangle is a simple chart pattern that indicates a period of consolidation that may lead to a price breakout.
 Symmetrical triangles feature the convergence of two trend lines progressing at a similar slope, but in opposite directions.
-As consolidation takes place, price movement on the pairing grows tighter, creating a potential trading opportunity on a breakout for traders.
+As consolidation takes place, price movement on the pairing grows tighter, creating a potential trading opportunity on a breakout.

 Most traders use the symmetrical triangle pattern along with other technical indicators, such as liquidity or relative strength index.
 When other indicators suggest a potential price breakout, the symmetrical triangle can add further confirmation and increase confidence in placing an order on XAU/USD.

 A stop-loss order can be placed just below the descending trend line after the two trend lines converge, and sell orders can be issued in the event that the price of XAU/USD successfully breaks out.

 Increased market demand for gold can affect prices due to the fixed global supply of the material.
 Demand can come in multiple forms.
 Certain industries may increase their acquisitions of gold due to the material’s role in consumer projects.
 Both the medical and tech industries, for example, use gold in certain products and solutions.

 Consumer demand for gold jewelry can also affect prices.
 Consider global demand in foreign markets where gold jewelry is considered both a luxury good and an investment asset.